NEW YORK (AP) — Before most people are out of bed, Donald Trump is watching cable news.

 An aide placed that piece in Trump’s daily reading pile, said a White House official, who like other aides would not be named discussing the president’s private routine.
 Fueled by that report on Saturday, Trump unleashed a series of jaw-dropping tweets that accused his predecessor of spying on him.

 “It’s not the normal Beltway echo chamber.
-This is a very different echo chamber: Something will bounce from cable to the internet to Trump,” said Berkovitz, the communications professor.
+This is a very different echo chamber: Something will bounce from cable to the internet to Trump,” said Tobe Berkovitz, a communications professor at Boston University.

 Additional reporting by David Bauder in New York and Julie Pace in Washington.